You are here:

 - Heating and Cooling Degree Days.
 Heating and cooling degree days measure the difference between outdoor temperatures and the temperatures that people find comfortable indoors.
 As the U.S. climate has warmed in recent years, heating degree days have decreased and cooling degree days have increased overall, suggesting that Americans need to use less energy for heating and more energy for air conditioning.
 This pattern stands out the most in the North and West, while much of the Southeast has experienced the opposite results.

 - Lyme Disease.
 Lyme disease is a bacterial illness spread by ticks that bite humans.
 Tick habitat and populations are influenced by many factors, including climate.
 Nationwide, the rate of reported cases of Lyme disease has approximately doubled since 1991.
-Lyme disease is most common in the Northeast and the upper Midwest, where some states now report 50 to 90 more cases of Lyme disease per 100,000 people than they did in 1991.
+The number and distribution of reported cases of Lyme disease have increased in the Northeast and upper Midwest over time, where some states now report 50 to 100 more cases of Lyme disease per 100,000 people than they did in 1991.

 - Length of Growing Season.
-The average length of the growing season in the contiguous 48 states has increased by nearly two weeks since the beginning of the 20th century.
-A particularly large and steady increase has occurred over the last 30 years.
+The length of the growing season for crops has increased in almost every state.
+States in the Southwest (e.g., Arizona and California) have seen the most dramatic increase.
+In contrast, the growing season has actually become shorter in a few southeastern states.
 The observed changes reflect earlier spring warming as well as later arrival of fall frosts.
 The length of the growing season has increased more rapidly in the West than in the East.